Buildings and architecture of Brighton and Hove: Early buildings

 Early-18th-century descriptions of the old town of Brighton (the present Lanes) concentrated on how small and low the houses were, and how the lower storeys were characteristically set slightly below ground level.
 This, and the proximity of the houses to each other, may have offered protection against storms and flooding from the sea.
-(In one of the earliest descriptions of Brighton - a letter dated 1736 - the rector of Buxted claims that "we live here underground almost ... the second storey is finished something under 12 feet.")
-"Huddling together" may have also helped the houses survive to the present day: they were poorly built and had little structural integrity.
+Huddling together may have also helped the houses survive; they were poorly built and had little structural integrity.
 Typical Lanes buildings are timber-framed and plastered with load-bearing walls of bungaroosh with some flint.
 Brick quoins and courses added strength, and façades were often studded with pebbles from the beach.
 These would sometimes be coated with tar to keep water out, although this only became common in the early 19th century.
 In The Lanes, such buildings can be seen at Bartholomews, Middle Street and Ship Street among others.

 Buildings of the 16th and 17th centuries and earlier can be found in the old villages absorbed by modern Brighton and Hove.
 At St Wulfran's Church, Ovingdean, the 12th-century nave and chancel replaced a Saxon structure.
 St Helen's Church at Hangleton retains 11th-century herringbone masonry and other ancient fabric.
 The old parish churches of Patcham, Portslade, Preston, Rottingdean and Brighton itself all retain some features from the 12th to 14th centuries, although they were all subject to Victorian restoration.
 Hove's oldest secular building is Hangleton Manor (now a pub), a Vernacular-style flint building with some 15th-century fabric.
 Little has changed since the High Sheriff of Sussex rebuilt it a century later, and the dovecote outside it is 17th-century.
 Other surviving manor houses and mansions in the old villages around Brighton and Hove include Preston Manor, Patcham Place, Stanmer House, Moulsecoomb Place and Ovingdean Grange, while Patcham and Rottingdean have well-preserved lesser houses such as Court House, Down House, Hillside and Southdown House, generally built of brick and flint in the 18th century.